ATL-WDI-Curriculum/javascript-control-flows/readme.md

 * **OR**, denoted `||`

-There is a third unary operatory, (a unary operator that requires just one argument).
+There is a third unary operator, (a unary operator that requires just one argument).

 * **NOT**, denoted `!`